 Tip #5: Sew valances using an eyelet border fabric.

-Save time and hemming by using an eyelet fabric with a decorative border to sew valance curtains like Bluprint member Ellie Rue did here.
+Save time and hemming by using an eyelet fabric with a decorative border to sew valance curtains like Craftsy member Ellie Rue did here.

 Tip #6: Use knit eyelet fabric for stylish and comfy sleepwear.

-Bluprint member Anuca used rayon eyelet knit fabric and the Bluprint class Sewing Fashion Knits: Beyond the Basics to create her first successful knit garment!
+Craftsy member Anuca used rayon eyelet knit fabric and the Craftsy class Sewing Fashion Knits: Beyond the Basics to create her first successful knit garment!
 The eyelet knit fabric is super soft with a delicate touch that makes it the perfect choice for this lovely nightgown or perhaps a comfortable sleep shirt or pajama pants.